yashdani/Object-Detection-Using-YOLOv3-Algorithm/README.md

 Leaky ReLU:
 We all know that ReLU (Rectified Linear Unit) is a good activation function for neural networks.
 But one step ahead, leaky ReLU is way better than ReLU itself.
 One of the most benefits given by leaky ReLU is, it almost re-moves the “dying ReLU” problem.
 Dying ReLU problem refers to the output given by ReLU function for negative inputs (It’s always 0).
 In leaky ReLU, there is a small neg-ative slope for negative input values.
 Such that, output for that input values will tend to zero but not actually zero, which helps in getting better neurons at each layer of the convolutional network and so in output results.
 Here is a basic code to implement leaky ReLU in the program and a chart to represent its functionality.
 On the left-hand side is ReLU function, and the other chart postu-lates leaky ReLU.
-The function, f(y) = ay is the slope line for negative values, and in practice, the value of ‘a’ is near-ly around 0.01 – 0.001. def leaky_relu(alpha, x): if x&amp;amp;amp;amp;amp;amp;amp;lt;=0: return x
+The function, f(y) = ay is the slope line for negative values, and in practice, the value of ‘a’ is near-ly around 0.01 – 0.001.

+def leaky_relu(alpha, x):
+if x&amp;amp;amp;amp;amp;amp;amp;lt;=0:
+return x
 else:
 return alpha * x
-ReLU and leaky ReLU Function Graph

 Bounding boxes:
 Bounding boxes are used to differentiate identified objects from one another.
 Logistic regression is used to predict the confidence score of the box.

 Anchor boxes:
 In a single network layer, anchor boxes are responsible for classification and prediction.
 It uses k means clustering method for prediction.

 Batch normalization:
 Generally, we normalize our input data with activation functions or some other techniques to improve the perfor-mance of our model.
 If that is the case, then can we nor-malize our hidden layers to improve model efficiency?
 Batch normalization is used for normalizing input and hid-den layers of the architecture for improvement.
 Conven-tionally, it improves accuracy by 2%, and also overfitting can be reduced to negligible.

 Accuracy threshold:
 In our model, we used the accuracy threshold value.
 Most-ly what model does, is that it generates bounding boxes for the objects which are not clearly visible (which are not required to be identified) with lesser accuracy than other objects.
 After giving threshold accuracy value to the mod-el, it will not consider objects which give less accuracy than the threshold, which outputs in better detection.

 Configuration parameter:
 Additionally, the model can predict more than one bound-ing box for one object which sometimes overlaps on each other.
 The configuration parameter is set as an overlap amount for boxes.
 We used different values for the pa-rameter to check how those boxes are made for different values.
 If we consider its value as 1.0, then it will show all the bounding boxes possible around an object.
 And for 0.1, it will remove some required boxes from the account.
 So generally, 0.5 or 0.6 are used to get better and systematic output.

 Main references used for your project:
 1. From a blog “How to implement a YOLOv3 object detector from scratch in PyTorch” on medium.com, we get to know about overall architecture and other features of YOLOv3.
 Like, bounding boxes, im-provements in YOLOv3 over YOLOv2, anchor boxes, loss function.
 [6]
 2. From this blog, we get to know about how YOLOv3 works with darknet architecture.
 [7]
 3. Working on Keras in object detection.
+[8]

-[8] Difference in APPROACH/METHOD be-tween our project and the main projects of our references:
+Difference in APPROACH/METHOD be-tween our project and the main projects of our references:
 The references that we used are using mostly pre-trained models and weights of the dataset.
 Also, they were some complex models with lesser accuracy than what we got in our model.
 Some models were working with a lot of data, which were out of our resources.
 Some of them have used limited datasets, and some have used a lot of data.
 But in our project, MS COCO dataset is used for getting the accu-racy.
 We implemented the configuration parameter and threshold accuracy and with their combination, we achieved the best accuracy.
 For object detection, generally, leaky ReLU is used as an activation function and we are using that in the model.
 But for testing purposes, we once tried simple ReLU func-tion but did not get desired results.
 Other than that, all the parameters like anchor boxes, bounding boxes, CNN layers are retained in our model.

 Difference in ACCURACY/PERFORMANCE between our project and the main projects of our references:

 We saw a lot of implementation codes and snippets we got some idea about implementation.
 1. Configuration parameter
 In our project, there is one function that sets the configura-tion parameter.
 What this parameter does is, it generalizes the bounding boxes which generate around one object on-ly.
 For a single object, we get multiple boxes.
 This parame-ter chooses the best box from them which can get a label accordingly.
 In one of those references, one person did not set the value for the configuration parameter and gets the accuracy of around 70%.
 But after implementing this pa-rameter our accuracy has risen by 8 to 10%.
 2. Accuracy Threshold value
 While using different threshold values for accuracy, we got different numbers of objects in each output.
 This is be-cause, every time we change threshold value, objects with accuracy below threshold value will be dropped from final accuracy measurement and output.
 Due to this, the model will not get the same number of objects each time.
-These are some results we got for the same image with different threshold parameters, but with the same configu-ration parameter value (0.5).
-Accuracy Threshold
-value
-Accuracy
-Number of objects:
-60% (0.6)
-88.165%
-7
-40% (0.4)
-83.94%
-8
-80% (0.8)
-98.54%
-4

 List of our contributions in the project:
 1. Data augmentation.
 (Augmented annotation files with dataset).
 2. With the threshold and configuration parameters ideal combination we took out the best accuracy.